 - Teachers will upload all learning resources to Connect

-- There are five formal assessments each semester.
+- There are four formal assessments each semester.
 This involves a variety of presentations, group tasks and tests

 - Native speaker language assistants are in most classes